Add login and logout to your app

 Let's create a file named LoginLogoutEndpointRouteBuilderExtensions.cs

-in the root directory and add the following code.
+in the root directory using the command given below.

 using Microsoft.AspNetCore.Authentication;